Skip to main content

 8 year warranty, support 7 days a week

-All our Cosy heat pumps comes with an 8 year warranty for ultimate peace of mind – longer than the average 5-year warranty offered by most installers.
+All our Cosy heat pumps come with an 8 year warranty for ultimate peace of mind – longer than the average 5-year warranty offered by most installers.
 And you’ll benefit from our award-winning customer service too.
 We’ve been the Which? recommended energy supplier for 8 years running with over 500k 5-star Trustpilot reviews.

 Customer standing next to his Cosy heat pump giving a thumbs up